265: The CFG Language

 Semantics: During expand-time, the CFG macros (see below) occurring in the cfg term are recursively expanded in lexical order so that no macro uses remain.
 Then, free label references (see below) are expanded so that only simple labels remain.

-The simplest cfg expression just halts and returns some value(s).
-(The halt and the other cfg terms are described in the next subsection.)
+The simplest cfg expression just returns some value(s).
+(Both return forms and the other cfg terms are described in the next subsection.)
 For example:

-Using a finally cfg term, return variables can be bound that can be used in the result expression:
+Using a return-values cfg term, CFG variables can be bound that can be used in the result expression:

 (let ([x 1])